 Several teletype control characters are available to the user for communicating directly to INTERLISP, i.e., not through the read program.
 These characters are enabled by INTERLISP as interrupt characters, so that INTERLISP immediately 'sees' the characters, and takes the corresponding action as soon as possible.
-For example, control characters are available for aborting or interrupting a computation, changing the printlevel, returning to TENEX, etc. This section summarizes the action of these characters, and references the appropriate section of the manual where a more complete description may be obtained.
+For example, control characters are available for aborting or interrupting a computation, changing the printlevel, etc. This section summarizes the action of these characters, and references the appropriate section of the manual where a more complete description may be obtained.
+Section 16 describes how these interrupt characters can be disabled and/or redefined, as well as how the user can define his own new interrupt characters.